mattyb4/Cluster-Scout/README.md

 1. **Filter** — filters the COSMIC dataset for recurrent hotspot mutations and maps gene names to UniProt IDs
 2. **Download structures** — same as above (previously downloaded files are reused automatically)
 3. **Find mutation clusters** — computes pairwise 3D distances between all recurrent mutations on each protein; outputs mutations that cluster within 10 Å of at least one other mutation
+4. **Annotate results** — annotates each anchor mutation and its nearby mutations with PolyPhen-2 pathogenicity scores, AIUPred intrinsic disorder / binding-region scores, and InterPro functional domains

 The main output for PTM-proximity mode is **`Output/ptm_mutation_proximity_db.tsv`** — a table of PTM sites, their nearby COSMIC mutations, 3D distances, 14-3-3 binding predictions, kinase predictions, disorder scores, and PolyPhen-2 pathogenicity scores.

 PTM-proximity mode also always produces **`Output/ptm_mutation_proximity_long.tsv`**, with one row per PTM/mutation pair instead of one row per PTM site.
 This is what powers the per-mutation detail table on the Results tab and the patient-count-aware Visualization plots.

 The main output for mutation-clustering mode is **`Output/mutation_cluster_db.tsv`** — a table of recurrent mutations and other mutations clustering within 10 Å of them in 3D space.
+It also always produces **`Output/mutation_cluster_long.tsv`**, the per-mutation-pair equivalent of `ptm_mutation_proximity_long.tsv` above.

+**A note on file encoding:** all of these output TSVs are UTF-16 encoded, chosen deliberately because it's the encoding Excel reliably auto-detects as tab-delimited when a file is opened directly (double-clicked) rather than imported through Data > From Text/CSV — plain UTF-8, with or without a BOM, does not behave the same way in that workflow.
+If you're reading these files programmatically instead of opening them in Excel, specify the encoding explicitly or you'll get a decode error or garbled columns: `pd.read_csv(path, sep="\t", encoding="utf-16")` in pandas, or `read.delim(path, fileEncoding="UTF-16")` in R.

 ---
 ## Interpreting the Data